GoogleCloudDataproc/spark-bigquery-connector/CONTRIBUTING.md

 * `spark-bigquery-parent` - The parent POM for all artifacts.
 Common settings and artifact version should be defined here.
 * `bigquery-connector-common` - Utility classes for working with the BigQuery APIs.
 This artifact has no dependency on Spark.
+This artifact can potentially be used by non-spark connectors
-* `spark-bigquery-connector-common`- Common code shared among all connectors (Scala and Java alike).
+* `spark-bigquery-connector-common`- Common utilites and logic  shared among all connectors (Scala and Java alike).
+Whenever possible, new code should be in this artifact
 * `spark-bigquery-dsv1/spark-bigquery-dsv1-parent` - Common settings for the
   Scala based DataSource V1 implementation.
 * `spark-bigquery-dsv1/spark-bigquery-dsv1-spark3-support` - As some of the APIs